Exciting Path of Exile Patch Updates

 Evasion and Defense

 The concept of evasion continues to be a focal point in defense strategy.
 Unlike other conditional defensive mechanics, evasion uses an entropy-based system that promises reliability.
-With predetermined intervals for enemy attacks landing, evasion remains a top-tier defensive choice, setting it apart from other less predictable mechanisms like block and old dodge.
+With predetermined intervals for enemy attacks landing, evasion remains a reliable defensive choice, setting it apart from other less predictable mechanisms like block and old dodge.

 Overall, these updates require players to adapt both offensive and defensive strategies, embracing new combinations of skills and ascendancies to exploit the latest changes effectively.